George Carlin — "Fighting for peace is like screwing for virginity."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I'm not a lawyer.
-I'm just a guy who likes to argue."
+"I'm not a nihilist.
+I'm just a person who doesn't believe in anything."

 American stand-up comedian whose 'Seven Words You Can't Say on Television' (1972) reached the Supreme Court and reshaped US obscenity law.
 Closely associated with Richard Pryor (countercultural-comedy peer) and Lenny Bruce (predecessor in obscenity-law fights).
 For an intellectual contrast, see Tipper Gore, co-founder of the Parents Music Resource Center — the PMRC's 1985 Senate hearings on 'explicit' content labeling are exactly the cultural-establishment force Carlin's free-speech comedy was organized against.